pan-net/terraform-provider-powerdns/website/docs/r/record.html.markdown

 * `type` - (Required) The record type.
 * `ttl` - (Required) The TTL of the record.
 * `records` - (Required) A string list of records.
-* `set_ptr` - (Optional) A boolean (true/false), determining whether API server should automatically create PTR record in the matching reverse zone.
+* `set_ptr` - (Optional) [**_Deprecated in PowerDNS 4.3.0_**] A boolean (true/false), determining whether API server should automatically create PTR record in the matching reverse zone.
 Existing PTR records are replaced.
 If no matching reverse zone, an error is thrown.

 ### Attribute Reference